 Some potters also crack the lid of their kiln during the first part of a bisque fire.
 This basically involves propping the lid of the kiln open as well as leaving the peepholes open.

-Potters will use kiln props, fire bricks or soft ceramic brick wedges to prop the lid.
+Potters will use kiln props, fire bricks, or soft ceramic brick wedges to prop the lid.
 The lid is then closed once the fumes and moisture have burnt out.

 There is some debate amongst potters as to whether this is really necessary.
-Some state that cracking the lid gives creates more space for gases to exit than a peephole.
+Some state that cracking the lid creates more space for gases to exit than a peephole.
 Others feel that cracking the lid is overkill and that leaving the peepholes open is sufficient.

 Whenever there is a debate of this kind, I find it is best to rely on the manufacturers’ specifications.
 What does the manufacturer recommend?
-It used to be standard for kiln makers to recommend keeping the lid ajar for the burn out.
+It used to be standard for kiln makers to recommend keeping the lid ajar for burnout.
 But they often also just recommend open peepholes.
 All kilns are different and have been tested by their manufacturers.
 So, relying on their recommendations is probably wise.

 There is one circumstance in which leaving the kiln lid open does make a lot of sense.
 That is when you know that your greenware is still a little damp.
 If this is the case, you do need to candle the greenware until it’s bone dry to avoid explosions.
 During the candling period, potters will almost always have the lid of the kiln propped ajar.

 Do you Close all of the Peepholes After Burn Off?

 It’s usually recommended that after the gases and moisture have been burnt out, all the peepholes are closed.

 The reason for this is that if you leave them open, your kiln has to work harder to reach temperature.
 This means you are using more electricity and it takes longer to fire.
 What’s more, you are putting the kiln elements under strain if they are fighting to reach temperature.